-- have heart conditions or a family history of early heart disease or sudden death - have structural heart defects or hardening of blood vessels (atherosclerosis) - have an overactive thyroid - have problems with fainting, dizziness, chest pain or irregular heart beat - have high blood pressure - have extreme exercise demands - have a seizure disorder that is not well controlled - have hallucinations (seeing or hearing things that are not there) - have psychiatric conditions such as depression or bipolar disorder - have glaucoma (an eye disease) - use alcohol to excess or street drugs - have allergies or bad reactions to methylphenidate or any other medications
+- have heart conditions or a family history of early heart disease or sudden death - have structural heart defects or hardening of blood vessels (atherosclerosis) - have an overactive thyroid - have problems with fainting, dizziness, chest pain or irregular heart beat - have high blood pressure - have extreme exercise demands - have a seizure disorder that is not well controlled - have hallucinations (seeing or hearing things that are not there) - have psychiatric conditions such as depression or bipolar disorder - have glaucoma (an eye disease) - use alcohol to excess or street drugs - have allergies or bad reactions to mixed amphetamine salts or any other medications - are currently pregnant (or plan to become pregnant) or are breast-feeding tests (for example: reports from teachers, AD/HD rating scales, height, weight, pulse, blood pressure, electrocardiogram (EKG)) to check how you are responding to mixed amphetamine salts.

-• are currently pregnant (or plan to become pregnant) or are breast-feeding
+What special instructions should I follow while using mixed amphetamine salts?

-What special instructions should I follow while using methylphenidate?
+• Keep all appointments with your doctor and the laboratory.
+Your doctor may order certain assessments and

-- Keep all appointments with your doctor and the laboratory.
-Your doctor may order certain assessments and tests (for example: reports from teachers, AD/HD rating scales, height, weight, pulse, blood pressure, electrocardiogram (EKG)) to check how you are responding to methylphenidate. - Do not allow anyone else to use your medication.
+• Do not allow anyone else to use your medication.

-What should I do if I forget to take a dose of methylphenidate?
+What should I do if I forget to take a dose of mixed amphetamine salts?

-If you take this form of methylphenidate regularly and you forget to take it, take it as soon as you remember.
+If you take mixed amphetamine salts regularly and you forget to take it, take it as soon as you remember.
 If it is more than 4 hours after your regularly scheduled dose, skip the missed dose and continue with your regular schedule the next day.
 Do NOT double your next dose.
-Your doctor may prescribe short-acting methylphenidate for you to use in this situation or when a long duration of action of the medication is not needed.

-What storage conditions are needed for methylphenidate?
+What storage conditions are needed for mixed amphetamine salts?